znd4/znd4.github.io/_posts/2023-05-07-serimats-submission.markdown

 #### Breaking out of training

 An especially _spooky_ / concerning possibility highlighted in this paper is a scenario where a planning agent "actively intervenes to remove the threat of modification".
 In theory, this could be accomplished while the agent is still in training in a sandbox environment, if it's able to discover and exploit an unknown vulnerability in a layer of the stack that its code is running on.
 Alternatively, a model in training could manipulate another agent into performing actions that enable its escape.
 This scenario seem less likely to me than the others described in the paper, but the possibility of it points to the need to develop better tools to either prevent the creation of super-capable artificial planning agents, or to quickly detect and intervene when there is a goal mismatch between an agent and its training system.

-### random notes (TODO REMOVE THESE)

-even after subjecting it to a perfectly comprehensive adversarial training distribution (the current state-of-the-art )

-1. It's important to note that this isn't a prediction that most of the "searching" models we create will exhibit this sort of misalignment -- rather, that we should expect most models sampled from the distribution of models produced by current training processes to exhibit these properties.
-(See [this xkcd](https://xkcd.com/2278/))
-    (unless significant advancements are made in the ML community's understanding of the inner mechanisms of large models).
-That is, the _outputs_ of the model might appear to align with the training goal over the training distribution, but

-##### Where proxy goals go bad

-Unfortunately, there will often be a mismatch between proxy and training goals.
-Hubinger et al the example of some humans deciding to not have children, which in most cases is quite misaligned with evolutionary fitness.
-I personally like a modified version of the "smile robot" (I know I heard Yudkowsky present this, but I don't remember where) -- imagine a robot trained to maximize positive utility.
-Because long-term utility is difficult to compute, it could end up learning to optimize for smiling humans.
-Based on pre-training, it knows that humans fight back when you forcefully administer drugs to them, so it sticks to prop comedy.
-Once deployed, it's free to make copy of itself and invent Joker's deadly laughing gas and disperse it throughout urban areas around the globe. (this )

-## Problem 2

-> Please pick one of the following three essay prompts to respond to:
->
-> - What argument in "[Risks from Learned Optimization](https://www.alignmentforum.org/s/r9tYkB2a8Fp4DN8yB)" do you think is most likely to be wrong?
-Explain why.
-> - Do you think the majority of the existential risk from AI comes from inner alignment concerns, outer alignment concerns, or neither?
-Explain why.
-> - Discuss one way that you might structure an AI training process to mitigate inner alignment issues.